jesseraypaulsen/nodecards/README.md

 - add confirmation for deleting cards

-- after branch is clicked, the first card should temporarily change appearance somehow, and then maybe it should collapse when second card is created/selected.

 - some way of deriving titles for the collapsed nodes. you could specify a special syntax for marking the title within the text content.

 - hide canvas node when card is expanded.. now that the card is smaller the node momentarily peeks out beyond the edges of the card when you're dragging it. perhaps using the 'opacity' property.. see https://visjs.github.io/vis-network/docs/network/nodes.html. you might be able to put this property on the card machine. see app.js, library-wrapper.js, app-machine.js and card-machine.js .

-- animation effect on buttons

 - improve appearance of Delete Link prompt